geomoose/geomoose-website/source/rfc/rfc-4.rst

 Members of the Project Steering Committee will be designated as Git Administrators.
-That person will be responsible for giving Git commit access to folks, updating the ``AUTHORS.rst`` file, and other Git related management.
+That person will be responsible for giving Git commit access to folks, updating the ``AUTHORS`` file, and other Git related management.

-Initially, Dan Little and Jim Klassen will be the Git Administrators, changes will be handled by regular PSC processes and recorded in ``AUTHORS.rst``.
+Initially, Dan Little and Jim Klassen will be the Git Administrators, changes will be handled by regular PSC processes and recorded in ``AUTHORS``.

 Git Commit Practices